-We are writing to inform you of an important initiative that we are planning to introduce to our Pastoral System and which we believe will contribute greatly to the continuing success and improvement at Colonel Frank Seely School.
+We are writing to inform you of an important initiative that we are planning to introduce to our Pastoral System and which we believe will contribute greatly to the continuing success and improvement at Colonel Frank Seely Academy.

 What is the change?